Zingabopp/BeatSync/README.md

 __Each feed has the following options:__
 * Enabled: If true, BeatSync will use this feed to download songs.
 * MaxSongs: Maximum number of songs to download from that feed.
+Set to 0 for unlimited.
 * CreatePlaylist: Creates/Maintains a playlist using songs from the feed.
 Songs that are found by the feed but have already been downloaded are also added to the playlist.
 * PlaylistStyle: If set to 'Append' (0 in the json), each session will add the songs it finds to the playlist.
 If set to 'Replace (1 in the json), the playlist will only contain songs that were found in the current session (useful for ScoreSaber's ranked feeds so songs that get unranked are removed).